stevenjlho/leetcode/solutions/102. Binary Tree Level Order Traversal/README.md

 ## Approach

 1. Check if the root node is null.
 If it is, return an empty array as there are no levels to traverse.
-2. Initialize an empty array `result` to store the level order traversal results, and a queue to facilitate the traversal.
+2. Initialize an empty array `result` to store the level order traversal results, and `queue` to keep track of the nodes waiting to be dequeued.
 3. Push the root node into the queue.
 4. Perform a while loop while the queue is not empty:
    - Get the number of nodes in the current level, don't directly use queue.length, because its length is not fixed.
-   - Initialize an empty array `curLevel` to store the nodes at the current level.
+   - Initialize an empty array `curLevel` to store the value of nodes at the current level.
    - Run a for loop for the number of nodes in the current level (based on the `length`):
      - Dequeue a node from the queue.
      - Push the value of the dequeued node into the `curLevel` array.
-     - If the dequeued node has a left child, enqueue it.
-     - If the dequeued node has a right child, enqueue it.
+     - Enqueue the left and right children into the `queue`, if they exist.
    - Push the `curLevel` array into the `result` array to record the nodes at the current level.
 5. Repeat the loop for each level until all nodes are processed.
 6. Return the `result` array containing the level order traversal of the binary tree.